-This work was produced for the North Coast Triennial in Denmark where the Triennial was investigating heritage as a theme.
-This work looks at the history of the Forests in Denmark while questioning our relationship to the forests.
+This work was made for the North Coast Triennial in Denmark around the theme heritage.
+The work looks at the history of Forests in Denmark while questioning our relationship to the forests.

 Axel Antas examines our experience of time and space with his artwork.
 The enclosed area in the forest becomes a sort of private space that we can call our own.
 And the fleeting existence of the butterflies coupled with the longevity of the forest shows that when it comes to nature, time can move both swiftly and slowly.